kaif21-cmd/JS_/Day19/day19.md

 }

 getName();
-hoisting not occur in let and const or also let is curly scoped variable can acces only value in thier curly scope
+hoisting not occur in let and const
 ```